“Stay true to who you are.”

 As a result, subconsciously, I subscribed to the mindset that I needed to be someone else other than just myself, because my self as is it is, is incapable, inadequate, and unsatisfactory – constantly and perpetually needs improvement.

-While it is always a good habit to continually strive to be better versions of ourselves, at one point, we’ve taken it a little too far.
+While it is always a good habit to continually strive to be better versions of ourselves, at one point, maybe we’ve taken it a little too far.
 We started setting unrealistic expectations for ourselves, envying others and pounding ourselves for being something we innately are not.

 We’re all capable of change and growth.
 No one should ever be able to underestimate one’s ability to change for the better.
 I am a big believer of that.
-However, I’ve gotten to know that there are some aspects about ourselves that remain to be the core essence of who we are.
+But, I’ve gotten to know that there are some aspects about ourselves that remain to be perhaps the core essence of who we are.
 We have certain tendencies and predispositions that pretty much turn up by default, regardless of the circumstance or our life’s state of affairs.
 And sometimes it’s these things that we need to build on.
 It’s when we turn our attention to such things – who we are rather than who we are not – that we are able to yield extraordinary results.

 In a world of much pretense, distractions, and ostentatiousness, somehow we’ve become derailed from this core essence of ours, and to teach ourselves to be ourselves might just be the very thing that we need.